-- The first step is to use the project objectives in the identification, selection, and evaluation of the alternatives; - The second step presents a summary of all the significant and unavoidable environmental impacts that are identified in SEIR Chapter 3, which consist of secondary operational loading impacts, transit delay impacts, and noise and air quality impacts during construction (SEIR pp. 6-3 to 6-5); - The third step focuses on strategies to address the significant and unavoidable impacts: - o Alternative Strategy to Address Secondary Loading Impacts (SEIR p.
-6-5 to 6-6) - Alternative Strategy to Address Transit Delay Impacts (SEIR p.
-6-6 to 6-7) - Alternative Strategy to Address Construction-Related Impacts (SEIR p.
-6-7) - The strategies to address the significant and unavoidable impacts are screened for their feasibility and ability to meet most of the project objectives of affordable housing units.
+- The first step is to use the project objectives in the identification, selection, and evaluation of the alternatives; - The second step presents a summary of all the significant and unavoidable environmental impacts that are identified in SEIR Chapter 3, which consist of secondary operational loading impacts, transit delay impacts, and noise and air quality impacts during construction (SEIR pp. 6-3 to 6-5); - The third step focuses on strategies to address the significant and unavoidable impacts: - Alternative Strategy to Address Secondary Loading Impacts (SEIR p.
+6-5 to 6-6) - o Alternative Strategy to Address Transit Delay Impacts (SEIR p.
+6-6 to 6-7) - o Alternative Strategy to Address Construction-Related Impacts (SEIR p.
+6-7) - The strategies to address the significant and unavoidable impacts are screened for their feasibility and ability to meet most of the project objectives

+RTC Response AL-1: Range of Project Alternatives (pp. 4.F-12 to 4.F-17) contains a detailed analysis of why the SEIR need not evaluate a 100 percent affordable housing alternative or a smaller project with the same number of affordable housing units.
 The following summarizes the RTC document's findings in this regard.
 As described on SEIR p.
 6-59 and repeated in RTC Response AL-1, a 100 percent affordable housing project would be a fundamentally different project.
-In addition, housing ownership issues are not, on their own, related to the physical environment that is the subject of CEQA review.
+In addition, housing ownership issues are not, on their own, related to the physical environment that is the subject of CEOA review.
 Among the project objectives is "[b]uild a mixed income community with a high percentage of affordable units to provide housing options for household at a range of income levels" and "[r]eplace the reservoir's abandoned infrastructure with new infrastructure improvements."
 As described in the CEQA findings adopted by the Planning Commission, the financial structure for the project assumes that the market-rate units, combined with various state funding sources, would finance the required new infrastructure improvements and two-thirds of the affordable units, with the City subsidizing one-third of the affordable units.